amisfa/Google_3D/README.md

-google AR/VR schema for woocommerce just add these codes to function.php of your theme and enjoy!
+google AR/VR schema for woocommerce. just add these codes to function.php of your theme and enjoy!